Pandhurna District: Gotmar Mela

 Gotmar Fair of Pandhurna is celebrated every year on Bhadrapada ‘Amavasya’ on the second day of Pola festival in Pandhurna city.
 This fair is celebrated on the banks of the river Jam.

-Transportation
+Transport

 Pandhurna district is well connected by roads and railway.

 The nearest airport is Nagpur Airport.
 Many flights are available between Nagpur and other major airports in India.
 Pandhurna is also accessible via Bhopal and Jabalpur, which is also connected by air with other major cities of India.

 Pandhurna railway station is located in the Central Railway zone, on the Nagpur Itarsi railway route.
 The other major district station is Sausar (located on the South East Central Railway zone on Chhindwara Nagpur rail line).

 The city is situated on National Highway-47 (NH-47).
 The nearest cities are Nagpur and Chhindwara.
 This is the simplest and easiest route to Pandhurna.